HQSquantumsimulations/qoqo/README.md

 ### Installation

-On Linux and macOS and Windows on x86 precompiled packages can be found on PyPi and installed via
+On Linux, macOS and Windows on x86 precompiled packages can be found on PyPi and installed via

 ```shell
 pip install qoqo